cityofaustin/ags-service-publisher/README.md

 ## Overview

 The primary purpose of this tool is to automate the publishing of MXD files to Map Services on ArcGIS Server, using [YAML][1] configuration files to define the service folders, environments, services, service properties, data source mappings and more.
+Publishing geocoding services is also supported, with some limitations (e.g. no data source mapping).

 Additional features include [cleaning up](#clean-up-services) outdated services and [generating reports](#generate-reports) about existing services and the datasets they reference on ArcGIS Server.